pyrogram/pyrogram/docs/source/glossary.rst

         achieve high quality and availability for services.

     RPC
-        Acronym for Remote Procedure call, that is, a function which gets executed at some remote place (i.e. Telegram server) and not in your local machine.
+        Acronym for Remote Procedure Call, that is, a function which gets executed at some remote place (i.e. Telegram server) and not in your local machine.

     RPCError